plewis-doc/plewis-doc/README.md

 - 🌱 I’m currently learning ...
 Azure Sentinel - KQL - and Log Analytics
 -
-- 📫 How to reach me ... tow2gunner@gmail.com or plewis@oig.doc.gov
+- 📫 How to reach me ... tow2gunner@gmail.com

 <!---
 plewis-doc/plewis-doc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.